ytomino/gmp-ocaml/readme.rst

 -------

 It is dual-licensed under the New BSD License and LGPLv3, see below.
-Please apply LGPLv3 when static linking :path:`libgmp.a`, :path:`libmpfr.a` or
+Please apply LGPLv3 when static linking :path:`libgmp.a`, :path:`libmpfr.a`, or
 :path:`libmpc.a`.

 **license of gmp-ocaml (1)** ::